 CURP from 9 am to 1 pm

 You must wait outside for your turn.
-There is no indoor waiting area and it is usually hot in Playa del Carmen, so bring sun protection.
+There is no indoor waiting area and it is usually hot in Playa del Carmen, so bring sun protection and water.
 Once inside and depending on your procedure you will have to submit your passport and record your entry.
 You will also have to sign out upon leaving.
 Don’t forget your ID upon departure.
 You might receive a number or simply listen out for them to call your name.
 You cannot use your phone once inside the office.

 The staff generally do not speak English; it is your responsibility to speak Spanish or attend with someone who can translate for you.

 Make sure to bring all your documentation for every visit.
 They may ask you to return another time, depending on how complete your paperwork is.
 Check the Mexican government website for more information: https://www.gob.mx/tramites

 Close to the INM, there are offices that provide photocopying, printing, PC use and other services, in case of need.

 ** Please note that this is a guide.
 Conditions will vary between applicants.
-During COVID-19, allow for restrictions affecting waiting times and operations.
 We welcome feedback about your experience so that we can keep our content updated.